 Weak hives in an apiary are bothersome to both amateur and professional beekeepers.
 They take up space and consume resources such as sugar without being equally productive.
 Beekeepers noting the need to requeen a weak hive should not hesitate to do so.
 The new queen makes sure the hive thrives and has continuity.
 Additionally, requeening a weak hive introduces better genetics into the hive.
 This is usually done using a queen bee purchased from breeders.

 Beekeepers requeening a broodless hive should keep in mind that bee eggs only remain unhatched for 3 days.
 Larvae stay uncapped for 8 days.
 A hive where you see no brood informs you that it has been queenless for 21 or more days.

 Virgin queens from an old queen bee’s eggs have a 75% success rate on average.
-A quarter of them do not succeed on mating and taking over the duties of queen bee in the hive.
+A quarter of them do not succeed in mating and taking over the duties of the queen bee in the hive.
 You may allow the virgin queen bees to mate and then check if they are laying eggs after 2-3 weeks.
-If you note that the hive still lacks brood, then you may requeen the hive using a foreign queen bee.
+If you note that the hive still lacks brood, then you may requeen the hive to use a foreign queen bee.

 If you cannot find an old or virgin queen bee in your hive, then you must requeen the broodless hive.
 Beekeepers place comb with another hive’s eggs in it inside the broodless hive.
-If the bees in your broodless hive use the comb to build supercedure cells, then you know with certainly that they have no queen bee.
+If the bees in your broodless hive use the comb to build supersedure cells, then you know with certainty that they have no queen bee.
 Some bee colonies may accept a comb with eggs from another hive.
-The bees that result from such a comb add the strength of your previously broodless hive.
+The bees that result from such a comb add strength to your previously broodless hive.

 How to Find an Unmarked Queen Bee